 The Abbey is a friendly community where all age groups mix readily, whether it be in one of the three common room areas, or within the house as a whole.
 The Abbey is also a positive, dynamic and especially happy place.
 The girls are confident in developing their own identities and their ability to express themselves, which is evident in how they develop ideas and initiatives rather than be driven unquestioningly by tradition.
-This is in part due to the girls being given the opportunity to learn from their experiences, but also due to the excellent support and encouragement given by House Tutors, our Matron - Jane Taylor and Housemistress Louise Wilbraham.
+This is in part due to the girls being given the opportunity to learn from their experiences, but also due to the excellent support and encouragement given by House Tutors, our Matron - Philippa Cripps and Housemistress Louise Wilbraham.
 Our 6th form also set an excellent example to the girls in their enthusiasm and attitude to challenges.

 Mrs Louise Wilbraham BA

 Louise Wilbraham, has been Housemistress of The Abbey since August 2008.
 She loves Repton, because there is a great emphasis on the pastoral care of the students.
 Ensuring that her students have a safe, rewarding and fun environment has always been Louise's passion.
 Louise teaches Geography and Spanish.
 Her husband Tim teaches at Fairfield Preparatory School.
 Their daughter Sophie (18) is an Old Reptonian and is studying at Glasgow University and son Charlie (16) is a student at Repton.